security-notes/infobyte-faraday-wiki/Usage.md

 ###### Search tagged vulnerabilities

-From the Status Report you will be able to find the information using the different tags.
+From the Status Report you will be able to search using the different tags.
 You can add ! in front of the search criteria in order to invert the result.
 For example _tag:!example_tag_ will result in all vulnerabilities that DON'T have the tag example_tag.

 ![](https://raw.github.com/wiki/infobyte/faraday/images/faraday_statusreport_tagssearch.png)

 ### CLI

-It's possible to use Faraday in CLI mode, allowing you to process your reports in batch.
-So lets say you want to process the XML output of an **nmap** scan located in ```/tmp/nmap_scan.xml``` and send the information to a workspace called **project_one**.
-The way to do it using the CLI mode would be to run:
+It's possible to use Faraday in Command-Line Interface (CLI) mode, allowing you to process your reports in batch.
+So lets say you want to process the XML output of an **nmap** scan located in ```/tmp/nmap_scan.xml``` and send the results to a workspace called **project_one**.
+The way to do it using CLI mode would be to run:

 ```
 $ ./faraday.py --cli --workspace project_one --report /tmp/nmap_scan.xml
 ```

-NOTE: the workspace has to exist for this to work.
+NOTE: the workspace has to already exist for the command to work.

 #### Professional and corporate versions

-If you're using a professional or corporate version, you'll probably need to start faraday with a certain user, with permissions in that workspace.
-You can pass your credentials using a simple json file with both user and password.
-You can use any path and name for the file, and you have a template you can change or copy in the root of your Faraday installation called  `credentials.json`.
+If you're using a professional or corporate version, you'll probably need to run Faraday as a certain user, with permissions to access your workspaces.
+You can pass your credentials using a simple json file the contains both your username and password.
+You have a template in the directory of your Faraday installation called `credentials.json`, but you are allowed to use any path and filename for this json file.
 The structure is this:

 ```
 {
     "username": "your_user_here",
     "password": "your_password_here"
 }
 ```

 And then run Faraday: